 In addition, you should get the contact information of anyone who is involved in the accident or witnesses it.
 If you can, take photos of the accident scene and any damage to your ATV.
 As you contact your attorney, begin keeping records of any expenses that are related to the accident like medical bills.

-Why Hire the Injury Attorneys at Adam S. Kutner & Associates?
+Why Hire Adam S. Kutner Accident & Injury Attorneys?

-At Adam S. Kutner & Associates, we accept nothing less than fair and complete compensation for each accident victim.
+At Adam S. Kutner Accident & Injury Attorneys, we accept nothing less than fair and complete compensation for each accident victim.
 We know that it isn’t easy being the victim of an accident.
 We know that you may be anxious about the legal process.
 That’s why we provide aggressive, compassionate, and individualized representation for each client.

 If you’ve been hurt in an ATV accident, or if you have questions about your rights following an ATV accident, we invite you to reach out to a member of our legal team.
 There’s no cost to speak with us, and your call is confidential.
 We want you to understand your rights, your options, and how Nevada law applies to your case.
 Call us today.